Vitaee/FlaskCLIProject/README.md

 # Project Overview
-This project will execute some jobs (ddls/dmls) over a database server asynchronously ( CRUD APP )
+This project will execute some jobs (ddls/dmls) over a database server asynchronously.

 # Requirements